Dan Massey: The Urantia Book

 Massey served for more than two decades on the executive committee of the Urantia Book Fellowship as chairman of committees addressing faith outreach, publications, education, and judicial & legal affairs before retiring from this apprenticeship to focus on the cause of freedom and equality.
 He founded the Urantia Society of Central Connecticut and the author of many articles exploring the content and implications of the Urantia Papers.

 LGBT rights activism

 Massey was an independent activist committed to liberty, freedom, justice, and equality for all people.
 With Gardner, Massey co-founded COLUMBIA, a "vision of the future development of human society as it embraces new insights into the essential spiritual value of erotic pleasure".
-The couple hosted numerous fundraisers and networking events in their home and supported many public LGBT events.
+The couple hosted numerous fundraisers and networking events in their home and supported many public LGBTQ events.
 They worked closely with local and national organizations, helping forge new alliances and coalitions.
 Massey was dedicated to "the establishment of total freedom of sexual orientation and gender identity as sacred, god-given gifts of divine pleasure and joy to all humanity".

 Massey was a member of the Advisory Council of Woodhull Sexual Freedom Alliance, the Policy Advisory Board of Gender Rights Maryland, and the WikiQueer Global Advisory Board.
 Gardner remains a member of all three projects.